 Once the curry is ready, turn off the heat and add the cilantro on top.
 Seriously, don't skip the cilantro as it gives this dish tons of great flavor!

-I LOVE eating this curry over a big bowl of white rice with additional fresh cilantro on top.
-However, it would also be great on it’s own or eaten with some fresh homemade Naan.
+This curry is great on it's own, but I also love eating this curry over a big bowl of white rice with additional fresh cilantro on top.
+However, it would also be great on its own or eaten with some fresh homemade Naan.

 I truly hope you love this warming & comforting Chickpea Tomato Spinach Curry!
 It's one of those recipes you'll be reaching for when you want something healthy, hearty, and a truly QUICK curried chickpea recipe.
 Enjoy!

-- Salt to taste ( I find curry needs at least 2 tsp of salt, but please season to your preference!)
+- Salt to taste I find curry needs at least 2 teaspoon of salt, but please season to your preference!

-- 2 Tbsp fresh cilantro, chopped (more to top)
+- 2 tablespoon fresh cilantro chopped (more to top)